ATG218/DIC_Analysis/DIC_Pipeline/README.md

 # DICe Processing Scripts

 This repository contains a set of Python scripts for running Digital Image Correlation (DICe) analysis and post-processing the results.
 This pipeline is designed to be run after using the notch_parser sorting script.
+Test

 ## ⚠️ Important Requirements